Last Updated on: 6th July 2023, 08:52 am

 Are you looking to name a parrot?
 Choosing a pirate-inspired name could be a fun way to pay homage to the history and trope of pirates and their parrots.
 Here are some good pirate names for parrots:

 Want to give your parrot a name with prestige?
 Then pick from fiction’s most beloved pirates.

 - Davy Jones, the sailors’ devil.
 Davy Jones’ Locker means the bottom of the sea, where drowned sailors end up.
-This is a myth that appears in fiction, but also comes from real-life sailors.
+This myth appears in fiction but also comes from real-life sailors.

 Names Inspired by Real Pirates

-- Blackbeard, a famous real pirate, responsible for many of the pirate tropes today
+- Blackbeard: A famous real pirate responsible for many pirate tropes today.

-- Madame Cheng, a woman pirate who took over her husband’s pirate confederation (which was the largest in history) in the 1800s
+- Madame Cheng: A woman pirate who took over her husband’s pirate confederation (the largest in history) in the 1800s.

 - Barbarossa: A real pirate of the Mediterranean.
 His name means “red beard” in Italian.

 Although pirates rarely kept parrots as companions, the two are tied together.